valancej/NIST-SP-800-190/README.md

 A common security best practice is reduce attack surface areas, in the case of Docker images, having a list of base layers from minimilistic technologies (Alpine Linux).
 An Anchore policy can be configured to check for certain base image layers via a FROM statement existing in a Dockerfile.

+Other use cases for Anchore policy checks:

+- Dockerfiles must have USER
+- Dockerfiles must have HEALTHCHECK

 ###### 4.1.4 Embedded clear text secrets